AdrianOsak/100_days_of_code/README.md

 ## 35th day 19.06.2023

 Today I finished first section of Basic JS on fCC, I read a little bit of react docummentation, listened to TSH.io's podcast and started to make corrections in Landing Page project from fCC.

+## 36th day 20.06.2023

+Today I finished my amends in fCC Landing Page.
+It was satisfying, I also looked for SASS tutorial on youtube and listened to another TSH.io's podcast about remote work, it's pros and cons.